LED Fluorescent Tube

 What You Need to Know about single ended LED T8 Installations.

-As a general rule T8 fluorescent fixtures with an instant start ballast have non-shunted sockets and T12 fluorescent fixtures with a rapid start ballast usually have shunted sockets.
+As a general rule T8 fluorescent fixtures with an instant start ballast.
+They have non-shunted sockets and T12 fluorescent fixtures with a rapid start ballast but usually have shunted sockets.
 However use a voltage meter to test “continuity”.
 If the two socket contacts show positive continuity, power flows between the contacts and the socket is shunted.

 Shunted sockets must be replaced with a non-shunted type for the ballast bypass single end live power LED retrofit lamp to operate properly.
 If there is no continuity across the contacts, the tombstone sockets are non-shunted and can be used with the LED tubes.